 Sodium bicarbonate based dry chemical agents are normally blue in color and can also be used to put out fires in flammable liquids or those that involve electrical equipment.
 Potassium bicarbonate on the other hand is purple in color and has a fast extinguishing capability.
 For this reason, it can be used in high hazard risk areas like chemical industries, manufacturing plants and airports.
 It can be used to put out fires that involve combustible metals and their alloys like magnesium and titanium.
 Potassium bicarbonate based dry chemicals are recommended for fires that have been started by flammable liquids.

 Dry chemical extinguishing agents can be used in small and large fire extinguishers.
 The hardware is designed and tested in portable units to provide the best fire protection in emergency situations.
 Dry chemical agents are resistant to packing and moisture absorption.

-To determine whether your building requires dry or wet fire suppression systems, consult an expert.
+To determine whether your building requires dry or wet fire suppression systems, consult corporate lawyer in Toronto.
 Dry fire suppression systems are ideal for most environments where there’s relatively low high hazard risk.
 An expert will review the pros and cons of dry chemical systems and recommend the one that is most suitable for your application.

 We Can Help